 "The Kim Komando Show," a three-hour call-in weekly radio show on technology, and Komando's daily "Digital Minute" news reports, are heard on hundreds of radio stations across the country and hundreds more around the world.
 Her busy website, daily newsletters, numerous books, and weekly USA Today column reach millions of others.

-"The Kim Komando Show" is broadcast live from Phoenix, Ariz., each Saturday morning.
+"The Kim Komando Show" live production, is broadcast from Phoenix, Ariz., each Saturday morning.
 It is currently carried on over 450 stations with an estimated reach of 6.5 million listeners.

 “It’s not about techies and computer-troubleshooting anymore,” she says.
 “It’s now about a lifestyle – the lifestyle of a digital age.”